rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

-1wi             Queues a NDRangeKernel with 1 work-item per work-group iot             Queues a Task (1 work-item) in an In Order Queue oot             Queues a Task (1 work-item) in an Out of Order Queue
+1wi             Queues a NDRangeKernel with 1 work-item per work-group iot             Queues a Task (1 work-item) in an In Order Queue oot             Queues a Task (1 work-item) in an Out of Order Queue custom          Queues a builtin kernel onto a custom device
 =============== ================================================================

 ========== ============================================================